Casimir energy for spinor fields with $\delta$-shell potentials: Dirac operator and spectral zeta function

-For the exterior of the spherical shell, the appropriate cylinder functions to consider are combinations of Riccati-Hankel functions of first and second kind which represent outgoing and incoming spherical waves.
+for $i=\{1,2\}$.
+The eigenvalues of the Dirac Hamiltonian in the exterior region are the real zeroes of $\mathcal{F}_{\sigma}(p,R,\bar{R})$ when $\bar{R}\to\infty$. \end{lemma} \begin{proof} For the exterior of the spherical shell, the appropriate cylinder functions to consider are combinations of Riccati-Hankel functions of first and second kind which represent outgoing and incoming spherical waves.
 The eigenstates are, therefore, written in the form

 We impose now the interior matching conditions from (\ref{eq:matchintsimp}) to obtain the relation